Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{Difference-in-Differences Robustness Checks}

 We demonstrate the robustness of our results through several additional checks.
-First, in Figure~\ref{fig:additional_outcomes} we demonstrate that dynamic and static difference-in-differences analysis using additional outcome thresholds reveal similar results and the raw count of comments and signatures.
-Figure~\ref{fig:additional_outcomes_thresholds_event_study} and Figure~\ref{fig:additional_outcomes_thresholds_pre_post} show that for a range of comment and signature thresholds, the share of petitions that reach these thresholds is either significantly lower or unchanged for treated countries with AI access.
-In Figure~\ref{fig:additional_outcomes_log_event_study} and Figure~\ref{fig:additional_outcomes_log_pre_post}, we log-transformed raw counts of comments and signatures per week, and then normalized these values by the number of petitions produced in each week.
+First, in SI Appendix Figure~\ref{fig:additional_outcomes} we demonstrate that dynamic and static difference-in-differences analysis using additional outcome thresholds reveal similar results and the raw count of comments and signatures.
+SI Appendix Figure~\ref{fig:additional_outcomes_thresholds_event_study} and SI Appendix Figure~\ref{fig:additional_outcomes_thresholds_pre_post} show that for a range of comment and signature thresholds, the share of petitions that reach these thresholds is either significantly lower or unchanged for treated countries with AI access.
+In SI Appendix Figure~\ref{fig:additional_outcomes_log_event_study} and SI Appendix Figure~\ref{fig:additional_outcomes_log_pre_post}, we log-transformed raw counts of comments and signatures per week, and then normalized these values by the number of petitions produced in each week.
 We find that this metric, which leverages raw signatures and comments rather than thresholds, reveals the same patterns of unimproved outcomes in the post-AI period.
-In particular, normalized log comments decrease by -0.048 (95\% CI [-0.148, 0.052]), and the normalized log signatures decreased by -0.232 (95\% CI [-0.395, -0.069]).

 In addition to estimating the impact of AI on additional outcome measures, we also estimate the impact of AI on additional lexical features.
-In Figure~\ref{fig:additional_lexical_features} we also conduct dynamic and static difference-in-differences using time series of additional median weekly lexical features.
-In particular, we consider words per sentence, characters per word, readability as measured by the gunning fog score, and the count of sentences.
+In SI Appendix Figure~\ref{fig:additional_lexical_features} we also conduct dynamic and static difference-in-differences using time series of additional median weekly lexical features.
+In particular, we consider words per sentence, characters per word, readability as measured by the Gunning Fog index, and the count of sentences~\cite{gunningfog1969}.
+The Gunning Fog index is a measure of readability that is calculated as $0.4\times(\frac{\text{words}}{\text{sentences}}) + 100\times (\frac{\text{complex words}}{\text{words}})$, with complex words defined as select multi-syllabic words.
 We find that across these four additional measures, after AI access the median values are significantly increased, as is consistent with the shifts observed in the main text.